 - erection that lasts longer than 4 hours

 - numbness, pain, or sensitivity to temperature in the fingers or toes

 - skin color change from pale to blue to red in the fingers or toes

 - unexplained wounds on the fingers or toes

 Dexmethylphenidate may cause sudden death in children and teenagers, especially children and teenagers with heart defects or serious heart problems.
 This medication also may cause sudden death, heart attack, or stroke in adults, especially adults with heart defects or serious heart problems.
+Call your doctor right away if you or your child has any signs of heart problems while taking this medication including: chest pain, shortness of breath, or fainting.
 Talk to your doctor about the risks of taking this medication.

 Dexmethylphenidate may slow children's growth or weight gain.
 Your child's doctor will watch his or her growth carefully.
 Talk to your child's doctor if you have concerns about your child's growth or weight gain while he or she is taking this medication.
 Talk to your child's doctor about the risks of giving dexmethylphenidate to your child.

 Dexmethylphenidate may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.